Robert Coates (politician): Early life and education

-Coates was born in Amherst, Nova Scotia, the son of a cattle buyer.
+Coates was born in Amherst, Nova Scotia.

 In 1951 Coates received a Bachelor of Arts in Political Science from Mount Allison University in nearby Sackville, New Brunswick.
 In 1954, Coates graduated from Dalhousie Law School in Halifax.
 Prior to his election, Coates was a lawyer and member of the Nova Scotia Barristers' Society.

 Political career

 Coates was first elected to the House of Commons of Canada in the 1957 election as the Progressive Conservative Member of Parliament (MP) for Cumberland, Nova Scotia.
 Coates was a backbencher during the John Diefenbaker and Joe Clark governments.
 He was appointed to the Cabinet of Brian Mulroney as Defence Minister following the Tory victory in the 1984 election.

 Coates's main initiative was the re-introduction of separate uniforms for the naval, land and air branches of the military.
 Liberal Paul Hellyer had unified the Royal Canadian Navy, Canadian Army and Royal Canadian Air Force into an integrated Canadian Forces with a single uniform in 1967.
 Hellyer had scrapped the traditional British style uniforms and ranks of the Canadian Army, Royal Canadian Navy and Royal Canadian Air Force.
 The new uniforms resembled those of the US air force.

-Coates resigned from the Cabinet on February 12, 1985, after it emerged that he visited several strip clubs during a trip to West Germany in November 1984.
+Coates resigned from the Cabinet on February 12, 1985, after it emerged that he visited a strip club during a trip to West Germany in November 1984.
 Coates did not run in the 1988 election.